 Stormwater Annual Reports

 The MS4 General Permit requires the completion of an Annual Report to document stormwater management practices completed during each calendar year.
-The most recent Annual Report is included here:
+View past Annual Reports in the Archive Center.

-Any questions or comments please call the Department of Public Works at 860-653-8960 or email [email protected].
+For any questions or comments, please email the Department of Public Works or call 860-653-8960.

 The following web links provide information pertaining to Connecticut Department of Energy and Environmental Protection (CTDEEP) and Environmental Protection Agency (EPA) policies on stormwater management.

 Illicit discharges to the MS4 are prohibited.
-To find out what constitutes as an illicit discharge please click HERE for some tips on what to look for.
+To find out what constitutes as an illicit discharge please view some tips on what to look for (PDF).
 In general, if it looks suspicious, report it.

-To report a suspected or potential illicit discharge, please fill out the form provided in the link below and submit to the Town of Granby Department of Public Works.
-Hard-copies of this form are available at the Department of Public Works.
+To report a suspected or potential illicit discharge, please fill out the Illicit Discharge Reporting Form (PDF) provided in the link below and submit to the Town of Granby Department of Public Works.
+Hard copies of this form are available at the Department of Public Works.

-The IDDE Ordinance for the Town of Granby can be found here:
+Additionally, view the IDDE Ordinance for the Town of Granby (PDF).

 We ask that you, as a member of this community, take an active role in minimizing stormwater pollution.
 The first step is to educate yourself on what stormwater pollution is, and where it comes from.
-Please take a look at the information provided (fact sheets provided by Clean Waters, a collaboration of NEMO) in the links below to help us lessen our imprint on the environment.
+Please take a look at the information provided (fact sheets provided by Clean Waters, a collaboration of Nonpoint Education for Municipal Officials (NEMO)) in the links below to help us lessen our imprint on the environment.